sadaszewski/pydeclarative/README.md

 }
 ```

-I am working on publishing the paper on arXiv.
-If/when that happens, I would appreciate
+I am working on publishing the paper on arXiv and beyond.
+If/when that happens,
-changing the references to point to that location.
+I would appreciate updating the references to point to the most high profile
+location (hopefully a peer-reviewed journal).

 Here is the [OpenTimeStamps](https://opentimestamps.org/) timestamp for the article PDF:
 [timestamp](paper/pydeclarative_paper_adaszewski_2024_final_20240530_timestamped.pdf.ots).